vitaliytv/litellm-operator/docs/getting-started/quickstart.md

 ## Optional: Deploy Redis

-The below example deploys a single instance of Redis.
-For more comprehensive deployment, see the [official Redis Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/redis).
+The below example deploys a single instance of Redis

 ```yaml
 #redis-deployment.yaml